Skills Intelligence

 When AI Stops Being a Moat

-OpenAI, Anthropic, Google, better foundation models are released on a near-continuous basis.
+OpenAI, Anthropic, Gemini, better foundation models are released on a near-continuous basis.
 Any skills intelligence vendor can build on top of them.
 The LLM layer is increasingly accessible, increasingly capable, and increasingly similar across providers.

 What separates platforms that actually move the needle from those that generate impressive-looking dashboards no one acts on?
 The quality, completeness, and cleanliness of the workforce data those AI models have to run on.